Cherry Blossom Festivals on Okinawa kicks off Saturday

 Although cherry trees in Okinawa are not the same variety that people in mainland Japan admire, no one denies that they are as beautiful.
 The exact day when Okinawa’s pink cherry blossoms burst out depends on weather, but the weekend of Jan.
 20 marked the start for the events centering on the pink cherry blossoms.

 Three events in the northern Okinawa are dedicated to the blossoms.
-The first at Motobu’s Yaedake Sakura Forest Park officially started on Jan.
+Motobu’s Yaedake Sakura Forest Park officially started on Jan.
 20 and runs through Feb.
 4. The Cherry Blossom Festival at Nakijin Castle Ruins Park features plenty of pink flowers from Jan.
-27 through Feb.
-12, and Nago’s most famous festival that also has the honor of being the first large festival of the year on Okinawa, takes place over the weekend of January 27 and 28.
+20 through Jan.
+28, and Nago’s most famous festival that also has the honor of being the first large festival of the year on Okinawa, takes place over the weekend of January 27 and 28.

-The Motobu Yaedake Sakura Festival features family-oriented entertainment on all three weekends of its run.
-There’s also a play area for children, and food and drink stalls.
-The flowers’ beauty is best admired along the road up Mount Yae that rises to an altitude of 453 meters.
+The flowers’ beauty is best admired along the road up Mount Yae in Motobu town that rises to an altitude of 453 meters.
 The road is lined with about 7,000 Kanhi Cherry trees that were originally planted by the U.S. military.
 The Motobu Yaedake is usually the place where the flowers bloom earliest.

 On weekends, cars are allowed up to the park, but the rest of the road to the top of the hill is for pedestrians only.
 On weekdays, though, one can drive all the way to the second park on the top.